COVID-19 and flu vaccinations to protect you and your family

 The COVID-19 vaccine is being rolled out in phases – to different groups of people at different times.
 The easiest way to check your eligibility and also to book an appointment is to visit healthdirect.gov.au.
 If you are not yet eligible for your COVID-19 vaccinations, we recommend getting you flu shot now.

-The best way to book an appointment (with us or elsewhere) is at healthdirect.gov.au.
-You will be able to confirm your eligibility for the COVID-19 vaccination, check which clinics have vaccine supply and appointments available, and then make your booking.
+The best way to book a COVID-19 vaccination appointment (with us or elsewhere) is via healthdirect.gov.au.
+You will be able to confirm your eligibility, check which clinics have vaccine supply and appointments available, and then make your booking.
 If you have visited the healthdirect website and you have any further questions or if you don’t have access to the internet, you are welcome to give us a call.

 Can I get my COVID-19 and flu vaccinations at the same time?

-No, the COVID-19 vaccination is two jabs 12 weeks apart, while the flu vaccination cannot be done within 14 days of either of your COVID-19 shots.
+No, the COVID-19 vaccination is two jabs a specified number of weeks apart, while the flu vaccination cannot be done within seven days of either of your COVID-19 shots.
 We recommend checking your eligibility and getting your flu shot first if you are not yet eligible for your COVID-19 vaccinations.